Convert PDF to DOCX

 - Click the "Start Converting Now" button above

-- Upload your PDF file or drag & drop it
+- Upload your PDF file (works best with text-based PDFs)

 - Select DOCX as the output format (pre-selected for you)

-- Click "Convert" and download your DOCX file
+- Click "Convert" and wait for server processing.
+Download your DOCX file when complete

 Features